AMS-QF/TAQ-Data/README.md

 # TAQ-Data
 Included are the client side scripts for access to the TAQ-Clickhouse Database remotely with Python.

+Reccomended for advanced users only who are familiar with GitHub, Conda, and Linux

 Instructions for access through the SQL UI DBeaver are  included in Accessing the TAQ-Clickhouse Database PDF

 ### Local Setup